nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 - **Delete module: `del mod`**

   Deletes the specified module from your module list.
+You will be prompted for confirmation if the module has tasks assigned to it.

   #### Format: `del mod MODULE_CODE`